Pilis Mountains

 Pilis Mountains is a mountainous region in the Transdanubian Mountains.
 Its highest peak is Pilis-tető at 756 m.
 It is a popular hiking destination in Hungary.

 It is the direct southern neighbour of the Visegrád Mountains which are based on volcanic rocks while Pilis is sedimentary.

 History of the region

-The region used to be a hunting area for the mediaeval kings.
+The region used to be a hunting area for the mediaeval kings of Hungary.
 Numerous hunting lodges have survived.
 One of the most frequented areas was around the village Pilisszentkereszt.